Why the Internet Thinks Taraji P. Henson Threw Shade at Ryan Seacrest

 Moments later, she stopped by to speak with ABC’s Wendi McClendon-Covey, who asked her how she was doing.
 “I’m great now that I’m in your company,” Henson said.

-Of course, the Empire star didn’t exactly call out Seacrest, and hasn’t publicly addressed the controversy surrounding Seacrest, but Twitter seems to think she straight-up did with her vague comments.
+Of course, the Empire star didn’t exactly call out Seacrest, but Twitter seems to think she straight-up did with her vague comments.

 Other fans, however, pointed out that she hugged him at the end.

-Note: Update: It looks as though it was friendly after all.
-Henson told People that all the fuss about her and Seacrest was unfounded and that she "absolutely" supports him.